 Over the next ten weeks, Amy spent day in and day out lying on the couch, reading everything she could on meditation, mindfulness and energy healing.
 She studied chakras, got herself a life coach, and committed to changing the old beliefs that had put her unborn baby at risk.
 Realising that it was her inability to slow down and just be ‘ok’ with a different pace, she has since been on a mission to unlearn all that she believed about success.

 Since the birth of her healthy baby boy at 38 weeks, Amy has slowly stepped back from her ABC career, and in 2015 made the decision to focus 100% on building her work with mamas.
 In 2016, her first book – ‘Happy Mama: the guide to finding yourself again’ (Affirm Press) – was published, and spent six months on the best-sellers list for Family and Health on Booktopia.
-She has coached over 350 women, both one-on-one and in her very successful online group ‘Reconnect’ program, and has now returned to her first passion and long-held dream of starting her own magazine.
+She has coached over 500 women, both one-on-one and in her very successful online group ‘Reconnect’ program, and is now dedicated to changing the conversation about motherhood and womanhood around the world.

 Heather Robbins – Art Director, Photographer and Mama of two

 Heather is known for her big laugh, smile and overall happy persona.
 But don’t be deceived by this, she isn’t afraid to dream big.